etcs-workshop/etcs-workshop.github.io/index.md

 * __Scott Sisson (University of New South Wales, Australia)__
   __Title:__ New Models for Distributional-Based Data
   __Abstract:__  There has been much recent interest in developing statistical methods that can handle large-scale and complex data.
-One such approach is based on the idea of reducing the data to a smaller number of summary distributions &mdash such as random histograms, or random intervals &mdash that describe where the data generally reside, at the loss of some information about where each data point is precisely located.
+One such approach is based on the idea of reducing the data to a smaller number of summary distributions &mdash; such as random histograms, or random intervals &mdash; that describe where the data generally reside, at the loss of some information about where each data point is precisely located.
 These distributions are then used as summary statistics in a standard analysis, with the benefit of large computational savings.
 This talk will outline some recent results and applications in this area.

 * __Richard Gerlach (University of Sydney, Australia)__
   __Title:__